jgilat/tcpdump/README.md

-# tcpdump
-tcpdump implemented on windows 10.
+# Poor man's tcpdump on Windows

 tcmpdump is a standard in network sniffing: parses a readable filter expression -> prints filtered packets received from the network tap. "the cmd equiv of wireshark".